intercom/intercom-ios-sp/README.md

 ## Installation

-Intercom for iOS supports iOS 13+.
+Intercom for iOS supports iOS 15+.
-Xcode 14 is required to build Intercom iOS SDK.
+Xcode 15 is required to build Intercom iOS SDK.
-The binary size for Intercom is **2.3MB**.

 Add `https://github.com/intercom/intercom-ios-sp` as a Swift Package Repository in Xcode and follow the instructions to add `Intercom` as a Swift Package.